 Behind the compound, a short trail leads to a cliff where you have a couple of hanging graves, caves filled with coffins and other concrete tombs.

 You can keep walking until the hanging graves of Pala’ Tokke’ (about 30 minutes from Ke’te Kesu’).
-Views are great if you cut through the rice paddies (it’s not a problem, ask politely the permission to pass if you meet someone).
+Views are great if you cut through the rice paddies (it’s not a problem if you stay on the edge of the rice paddies, ask politely the permission to pass if you meet someone).

-The site of Pala’ Tokke’ is not the most impressive, the reward is rather on the way there.
+The site of Pala’ Tokke’ is not the most impressive, the reward is rather the views seen on the way to it.

-Go back to the main road and just flag down a bemo to get a ride back (5’000Rp to Rantepao).
+Go back to the main road and just flag down a bemo coming from Makale to get a ride back (5’000Rp to Rantepao).

 You could visit the following places as a day trip from Rantepao or include it in a 2 days hike from Batutumonga.
-You would start from Batutumonga, stop by Tinimbayo, walk to Palawa’, sleep in To’Barana’ (there is at least one lodge on Google Maps, I don’t know about the price though) and go back to Batutumonga by Patongko and Limbonglangi.
+From Rantepao : take public transport to Palawa’, walk to To’Barana’ and walk/hitchhike your way back to Rantepao

 I’ve hiked from Palawa to Batutumonga by Lempo and cutting through the ricefields in 2016.
 It’s splendid.